dylanjustice/AndcultureCode/clean-code/FUNCTIONS.md

 ## Structured Programming

 Structured programming is defined by functions having a single entry and a single exit point.
-Which limits each function to a single `return` statement.
+This principle limits each function to a single `return` statement.
 Writing functions in such a way that only a single return is needed generally benefits a large function.
-When functions are kept small, short circuiting functions with `return`, `break` and `continue` can often be more expressive.
+However, when functions are kept small, short circuiting functions with `return`, `break` and `continue` can often be more expressive.

 Below is a common case for breaking Structured Programming by short circuiting the function.
 Alternatively, an `alignmentStyle` variable could be reassigned based on the `alignments.includes(#style)`, returning a single reassigned variable in an effort to maintain a structured format.